konsumer/crudql/README.md

 npm init -y

 # install some deps we will be using for the server
-npm i -S graphql-custom-types graphql-type-json @crudql/dynamo express apollo-server-express lodash.merge
+npm i -S graphql-custom-types graphql-type-json @crudql/dynamo express apollo-server-express

 # your typeDefs will go here
 mkdir schema